-4. Conlusions
+4. Confusions

 - 1. Earth Crust of the Albanides exhibits a block structure controlled by a system of NW-SE longitudinal faults as well as transverse ones.
 The blocks have different thickness. - 2.
 According to the gravity data inversion, Shkodër-Pejë zone present a vertical deep transversal fracture, which separate two Earth crust blocks.
 Fracture interrupts the MOHO Discontinuity with amplitude about 4 km that decrease towards the Earth surface.
 This fracture represents a seismically active belt.
-Based on satellite image, this vertical fracture outcropped through Cukali subzone.

-- 3. Paleomagnetic studies have demonstrated that assemblage of the Albanides margin encountered a clockwise rotation of about 45°, after upper Oligocene.
-This rotation happened in two phases.
-This is also the case for the Western margin of the Hellenides.
+Based on satellite image, this vertical fracture outcropped through Cukali subzone. - 3.
+Paleomagnetic studies have demonstrated that assemblage of the Albanides margin encountered a clockwise rotation of about 45°, after upper Oligocene.
 Shkodër-Pejë transverse fault represents a transition zone between the clockwise rotation of the Albanides and Hellenides and the counterclockwise of Albanian Alps on e and Dinarides.
 For the rotation pole located at Shkodër-Pejë transverse fault, the horizontal displacement is about 173 Km in Southern Albanian border. - 4.
 Continuation of Shkodër-Pejë fracture in the Albanian Adriatic Shelf in Drini Bay passes over the epicenter of Heat Flow.
 This correlation argues relation of the geothermal anomaly with depth fractures of the Earth Crust in Adriatic Shelf.